Skip to Main Content

 Every workplace should clearly label hazardous chemicals and toxic substances and prominently post related safety procedures.
 Provide training on signs and symptoms of chemical exposure as well as on first aid and proper response to exposures.

-4. Electrical risks
+4. Electrical Risks

 Electrical equipment, exposed wires, unsecured electrical panels and other related hazards are a threat to workers as well as machinery and products.
 Look for ordinary wear and tear and regularly inspect your facilities and equipment using OSHA’s electrical standards to protect against issues like electric shock, electrocution, fires and explosions.